ayleph/mediagoblin-basicsearch/README.rst

 mediagoblin-search
 =====================

 This plugin adds support for displaying media in Gnu MediaGoblin based on simple search queries.
+In its current state, the search function will query the title and description fields of processed media entries for the exact input phrase (case-insensitive).
+Multiple search terms are not supported at this time.

 Set up the search plugin
 ===========================